admindatahandbook/book/testing/index.md

 <img src="./assets/security/badge_iab3web.png" width="300" style="float:left; padding:10px" />

 The RDC-IAB also makes data products (scientific use files) available for direct download by researchers using a [secure download platform][secure network protocols], which are further anonymized variants of the microdata available in the other two access methods.
 The researcher's institution acts as the data custodian by hosting the data and the analysis computer, with the researcher's institution having high agency over the analysis computer.
 The access computers and access location are also at the researcher's institution.
-The RDC-IAB DUA for downloading the scientific use files requires a medium security access location: The building and room are required to have some level of access control or monitoring against unauthorized access; options range from receptionists and security guards to admission with simple key locks.
+The RDC-IAB DUA for downloading the scientific use files requires a medium security access location.
+The building and room are required to have some level of access control or monitoring against unauthorized access; options range from receptionists and security guards to admission with simple key locks.
 Also note that scientific use data can only be accessed by European research institutions.

 The RDC-IAB has a staff of over two dozen people^[[https://www.iab.de/839/section.aspx/Bereichsnummer/17](https://www.iab.de/839/section.aspx/Bereichsnummer/17), accessed 2020-10-10.], not counting staff at guest RDCs.
 Each data center requires at least one staff member, as well as additional staff to maintain the data products and approve projects.
 For more information, see chapter \@ref(iab).